-The logistic plan for 2019 is to maintain the infrastructure of the drill trench and science trench.
-We expect the main generator to be in fine shape as it was overhauled in 2017.
-The satellite dish from 2016 was last year supplied with an upgraded communications package.
-After tests in 2017 and 2018, the polar bear Doppler radar will be active again in 2019.
-This radar is capable of detecting movement in a 3 km radius of camp.
+The logistic plan for 2022 is centered on bringing camp infrastructure back in good shape after three years of abandonment.
+We need to excavate the main dome and the garages, move them away and push them back on new berms.
+Then we need gain access to the trenches and remove a lot of snow from the ceilings to regain proper ceiling height.
+Following that, we need to repair and maintain the infrastructure of the drill trench and science trench.
+The satellite dish will be mounted again, but not in the first month.
+We plan to mount the polar bear Doppler radar again in 2022.
+The radar is capable of detecting movement in a 3 km radius of camp.
 Since 2017 EGRIP has a LIDAR to measure cloud base to improve weather reporting and reduce the risk of aborted flights.

-The overall logistical goal is keep a fully operational deep drilling camp with ice core storage facilities, science trench, drill trench, workshops, warm laboratories and housing for 35 people running.
+The overall logistical goal is keep running a fully operational deep drilling camp with ice core storage facilities, science trench, drill trench, workshops, warm laboratories and housing for up to 35 people.